-Kathryn tried several different jobs before discovering her passion.
-She wanted to help people and make a difference but struggled to find something that suited her so she decided to do a college course in health and social care.
+Kathryn tried several jobs before discovering her passion.
+She wanted to help people and make a difference but struggled to find something that suited her, so she decided to do a college course in health and social care.

-Over the years Kathryn has developed close bonds with the people she supports, such as Saviya.
+Over the years, Kathryn has developed close bonds with the people she supports, such as Saviya.
 When they first started working together, Saviya needed live-in, 24-hour support.
-However, with the help of Kathryn and the rest of the support team, Saviya has been able to build up her independence – her support has been reduced to just a few hours a week.
-Last week, she married her partner Carl.
+However, with the help of Kathryn and the rest of the support team, Saviya’s support has been reduced to a few hours a week.
+She has been able to build up her independence and married her partner, Carl.